Featured image: Frequently asked questions to vegans—answered.

 Alright, God.
 Calm down.
 How does breeding fellow animals for a particular and arguably unnecessary purpose justify their mistreatment on a mass scale?
 Ask yourself this: are the lives you’re going to provide these animals with going to be worth living?
 Let’s be frank: the answer is probably no. The likelihood is that these animals are going to be born into a cruel, callous world dictated by human interests.

-Nonetheless, a good adaption of this point would be as follows.
-If an animal—let’s say a chicken that we assume can’t contemplate the future—was killed painlessly, could we justify killing and eating it if we bred another one that led a natural and content life?
+Nonetheless, a good adaption of this point would be: if an animal—let’s say a chicken—was killed painlessly, could we justify killing and eating it if we bred another one that led a natural and content life after it?
 Irrespective of how improbable both cases are, the sum of both lives would lead to net welfare.
 Irrationally, I want to save Chicken 1 but I can’t think of a good reason to do so, for Chicken 2 has more to gain.
+Then again, why not just keep both chickens alive?

 'We're top of the food chain.'

 Okay.
-Firstly, in the past we needed to do kill to survive: there were undeniable conflicts of interests between humans and animals if one considers aspects such as limited food and threats to safety.
+Firstly, in the past we needed to do kill to survive: undeniably, there were conflicts of interests between humans and animals with regard to key aspects of an arduous life such as limited food and threats to safety.
 But we’re not savages living on the savannah anymore.
 We effectively rule the planet and have the opportunity to embrace rationality to do what is right.
 Is our success at dominating the planet an excuse for exploiting it?

 My impression is that many of us act as though we’re special and entitled simply by virtue of being human.
-That is, we attribute intrinsic dignity and intrinsic worth to ourselves in order to lower the relative status of other species.
-We don’t like to think that we’re a subgroup of animals that also happen to inhabit Earth.
-Is this because acknowledging this fact limits how much we stand to gain?
+That is, we attribute intrinsic dignity and intrinsic worth to ourselves in order to lower the status of other species.
+We don’t like to think that we’re a subgroup of animals that also happen to inhabit Earth—perhaps because acknowledging this fact limits how much we stand to gain.
 In principle, this behaviour is similar to racism and sexism.
+So watch what you say.

-Further, attempt to justify why the pain inflicted upon countless animals (e.g. intelligent pigs) should never be felt by a permanently and profoundly disabled human orphan for the same arbitrary gain.
-Both feel pain and neither can demand their own liberation.
+I have a thought experiment for you.
+Please justify why the pain inflicted upon countless animals (e.g. intelligent pigs) should never be felt by profoundly disabled human orphans for the same hypothetical gains that exploited and slaughtered animals provide.
+Both profoundly disabled human orphans and pigs feel pain and neither can demand their own liberation.
+You ought to justify the orphan’s suffering too.

-Certainly, we can observe differences in qualities between species—for example, our superior reasoning power can’t seriously be doubted—but that doesn’t mean we’re unable to afford each animal with equal consideration.
-To quote Jeremy Bentham: ‘The question is not, Can they reason? nor, Can they talk? but, Can they suffer?’
+Certainly, we can observe differences in qualities between species—for example, our superior reasoning power can’t seriously be doubted—but it doesn’t follow that we should not afford each animal with equal consideration.
+Pain is felt across our divisions.
+To quote Jeremy Bentham: ‘The question is not, can they reason?
+Nor, can they talk?
+But, can they suffer?’

 'I'm going to double my meat consumption to negate your positive impact.'